Lamera Park

 Then, in 1983 massive floods almost completely destroyed the casino.
 Afterwards it was rebuilt in eclectic style, but its interior isn't as impressive as it once was.
 There are some nice old pictures hanging on the walls that show how the interior of the building originally was.
 Also, some important art works were lost in the floods but there are still three murals of painter Ignacio Zuloaga exhibited in the main salon.

 The Sociedad Bermeana still occupies part of the building.
-However, there is also an Irish bar, a café and a restaurant (menú del día for 12 €, taxes included) as well as an exhibition room called “Nextor Basterretxea” which is also used as a cinema.
+However, there is also an Irish bar, a café and a restaurant (menú del día for around 16 €, taxes included) as well as an exhibition room called “Nextor Basterretxea” which is also used as a cinema.
 The bar terrace is a very nice place for a coffee, overlooking the Lamera Park and the water.

 The Main Square of Bermeo is called “Plaza de Sabino Arana Goiri.”
 In its center stands a music gazebo and the space is often used for concerts and celebrations.
 There are two buildings that stand out on the square and those are the town hall and the Santa Maria Church.